arkadiko-dao/oracle-node/README.md

  - `set-minimum-valid-signers` allows to set the amount of valid signatures required

 **Nodes**
 This repository provides the code (next.js) to run a node and can easily be deployed to hosting services such as Heroku or Vercel.
-You will need to set up some environment variables, see `env.example`, and update the file `config.ts` to fit your setup.
+You will need to set up some environment variables (see `env.example`) and update the file `config.ts` to fit your setup.
 The info used in `config.ts` is explained below.

 ```
   // The symbols to fetch prices for